-The authors would like to acknowledge the TCGA Research Network (http://cancergenome.nih.gov/) for generating datasets analyzed within this manuscript.
-In this respect, we are also thankful to the contribution of the appropriate specimen donors and research groups.
+The authors would like to acknowledge the TCGA Research Network (http:// cancergenome.nih.gov/) for generating datasets analyzed within this article.
+In this respect, the authors are also thankful to the contribution of the appropriate specimen donors and research groups.